This is part of an ongoing Q&A series with our borrower partners.

 BG: What makes this space unique from an investor’s point of view (or what makes this something that would be appealing to invest in)?

-Investing in data-driven originators is appealing in that investors get greater transparency on risk levels and general operations.
+Investing in data-driven borrowers is appealing in that investors get greater transparency on risk levels and general operations.
 Smaller credits provide diversification in portfolio risks and shorter durations give liquidity, all while not sacrificing yield due to the product structure.

 Zinobe has the benefit of having an extensive track record, both in terms of operational experience – 7.5 years and in volume – +1mm credits processed; so investors can gain comfort in a proven operations and risk management model.